karlfleener/algorithm-visualizer/README.md

 Day 2 - Finish algorithm logic and implement styling/animation logic.
 Begin adding functionality for # of elements and speed sliding scales.

-Day 3 - Learn D3 and finish adding animations.
+Day 3 - Learn Canvas and finish adding animations.

-Day 4 - Style the frontend,, making it polished and professional.
+Day 4 - Style the frontend, making it polished and professional.

 Day 5 -

 ## Bonus
 * Add pathfinding algorithms
-* Add various animations to sorting
+* Increase amount of displays to visualize